MOSEK/Mosek.go/doc/source/mosek.rst

 Check in a license feature to the license server.
-By default all licenses consumed by functions using a single environment is kept checked out for the lifetime of the |mosek| environment.
+By default all licenses consumed by functions using a single environment is kept checked out for the lifetime of the MOSEK environment.
 This function checks in a given license feature to the license server immediately.

-If the given license feature is not checked out or is in use by a call to :msk:func:`task.optimize` calling this function has no effect.
+If the given license feature is not checked out or is in use by a call to ``optimize`` calling this function has no effect.

 Please note that returning a license to the license server incurs a small overhead, so frequent calls to this function should be avoided.